Esta Barrett Manor and Gardens Timeline

 2024

-The site is renamed Esta Barrett Manor and Gardens.
+The site is renamed Esta Barrett Manor & Gardens.
 The logo represents the welcoming entrance to the manor and one of O.C.
 Simonds’ favorite native plants, the pasture rose (Rosa carolina), that grows near the entrance to the manor.